LGBTQ & Gay-Friendly Rehabs: Statistics, Risk Factors & Treatment

 - The mistrust of healthcare providers that can run high in the transgendered community.

 - How to manage the use of hormonal treatments during rehab therapies.

 - The emotional and physical challenges faced by younger people who identify as LGBTQ.

 These are just some of the practical needs that are important for a treatment center to be aware of in treating individuals who identify as LGBTQ, and what those who are seeking treatment may look for in a rehab program.

 Finding LGBTQ-Friendly Treatment Centers

-Because of the growing understanding of LGBTQ issues with drug and alcohol abuse and addiction, many treatment centers are asserting their ability to provide treatment for this population that can cater to their specific needs.
-However, some of these groups may have underlying biases that counteract their good intentions.
-The challenge then becomes finding a facility that truly meets the need of the individual seeking help with their addiction.
+Because of the growing understanding of LGBTQ issues with drug and alcohol abuse and addiction, many treatment centers are asserting their ability to provide treatment that caters to the specific needs of this population.
+However, some of these programs may have underlying biases that somewhat counteract their good intentions.
+The challenge then becomes finding a facility that truly meets the needs of the individual seeking help with their addiction.

-For LGBTQ individuals seeking treatment, or their loved ones, this first priority is balanced with the need to make sure that the program they enter is not only understanding of their particular personal, social, and psychological challenges, but also provides the support needed to help overcome other specific issues they may deal with during and after rehab, such as:
+For LGBTQ individuals seeking treatment, as well as their loved ones, this first priority is balanced with the need to make sure that the program they enter is not only understanding of their particular personal, social, and psychological challenges, but also provides the support needed to help overcome other specific issues they may deal with during and after rehab, such as:

 For that reason, it is essential that a person who identifies as LGBTQ, and who is ready to enter substance abuse treatment, finds a program with experience treating those in the LGBTQ community.

 Take Our Substance Abuse Self-Assessment